kitplummer/cv/gh-resume.md

 ### Experience

-**Red Hat**: *Chief Strategist, US Public Sector* __2010-2014__ Set direction for sales and product teams in the US Federal, state, and local markets for a $1.5 billion open source technology business, contributing to an average of 20% growth YoY.
-Assisted account executives with their account planning, advising them on industry trends and their customer's needs.
-Also responsible for the company's relationship with CIOs, CTOs, and senior IT staff.
+**Red Hat**: *Chief Strategist, US Public Sector* __2010-2014__ Set direction for sales and product teams in the US Federal, state, and local markets for a $1.5 billion open source technology business, contributing to an average 20% growth each year.
+  Responsible for the company's relationship with CIOs and CTOs at government agencies and integrators.
 Regularly briefed them on current technology trends and Red Hat's future plans.
-  Created and operated the Advocate Program, working with 13 product lines across 5 business units to ensure they complied with government rules and standards.
-This program connected senior technical sales staff and product management directly, which rationalized and simplified a chaotic process for data calls, issue escalation, and feature requests.
+  Served as "trusted advisor" to 13 product lines across 5 business units, meeting weekly with senior engineering and product management staff.
+Created the Advocate Program, which rationalized and simplified a chaotic process for data calls, issue escalation, and feature requests between field staff and product managers.
+Advised the company on government certification and compliance efforts, including five Common Criteria certifications.
+  A frequent contributor to industry panels, public conferences, editorials, and other media.
+Participated heavily in the development and delivery of marketing and sales material.
+Routinely asked to develop and review presentations, whitepapers, and marketing copy for the global field staff.
+  Individually coached a team of over 100 account executives on industry trends and their particular customer's needs.
   Founded Open Source for America, a national advocacy network promoting the use of open source in the US government.
-The group claims over 60 corporate members, and remains a resource for open source companies seeking advice of government regulations, as well as government agencies eager to adopt more open source projects.
+The group claims over 60 corporate members, and acts as a resource for open source companies seeking advice on government regulations, as well as government agencies eager to adopt more open source projects.
-  Established, with other senior staff, a Global Government team that syndicated the success of the US group to other countries with training, shared resources, and common marketing material.
+  Established, with other senior staff, a Global Government team that syndicated the success of Red Hat's US group to other countries with training, shared resources, and common marketing material.

-**Red Hat**: *Lead Architect, US Public Sector* __2006-2010__ Managed a team of 12 systems architects delivering 20% growth for 16 consecutive quarters.
+**Red Hat**: *Lead Architect, US Public Sector* __2006-2010__ Managed a team of 12 systems architects delivering 20% growth and met or exceeded sales targets for 16 consecutive quarters.
-  Worked closely with product and engineering teams to make sure they met the governments' needs.
+  Participated in product planning and design, representing the needs of the US government.
-  Coordinated sales, marketing, and engineering staff to create formal responses to government procurements.
+  Coordinated the company's formal responses to government procurements.
   Represented Red Hat with executive-level customers and in the media.

 **Core Services**: *Director, Research and Development* __2005-2006__ Responsible for all internal development projects at an Oracle Applications service provider.
 Led a team of developers, administrators, and engineers across many departments.

 **Jodie Lane Project**: *Founder and Executive Director* __2004-2005__ Managed a coalition of community groups to respond to safety problems in New York’s electrical system.
+The group successfully negotiated signifcant reforms at the city and state level.

-**Five Points Consulting**: *Managing Partner* __2003-2005__ Business and technical consultant to small- and medium-sized not-for-profit organizations.
+**Five Points Consulting**: *Managing Partner* __2003-2005__ A boutique business and technical consultancy, tailored to small- and medium-sized not-for-profit organizations.

 **Company of the Far Countries**: *Vice President, Technology* __1999-2002__ Managed development and operations for an online giftware wholesaler.